OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

     });
 }

-// Executes when event is raised on user's selection changes, and at initialization time.
+// Executes when event is raised on the user's selection changes, and at initialization time.
 // Gets the current selection and passes that to asynchronous callback function. function tryUpdatingSelectedWord() {
     _doc.getSelectedDataAsync(Office.CoercionType.Text, selectedTextCallback);